Fabrics and lace

-Weft, describes the threads used in the shuttle traveling across the width of the cloth.
+Weft describes the threads used in the shuttle travelling across the width of the cloth.
 Warp describes the threads used in the length of the fabric.

 In Satin fabric, instead of warp and weft being woven alternately, longer float threads will be woven over several warp or weft threads.
 The longer float threads, give a smoother finish that catches the light.

-Silk Fabric = This describes a fiber used to weave a fabric...
+Silk Fabric = This describes a fibre used to weave a fabric...

-If you garter is made of pure silk it will say 'pure silk' in the description.
+If your garter is made of pure silk it will say 'pure silk' in the description.
 With some of the personalised garters, where your garter is being made to order, you are given the choice between poly satin, pure silk satin and pure silk dupion.

-Most of our garters in this price range are made of a organza ribbon or a top quality poly satin (although there are a few great value pure silks in this price range too!).
+Most of my garters in this price range are made of an organza ribbon or a top quality poly satin (although there are a few great value pure silks in this price range too!).
 The poly satin is made in the UK by a company that also supplies Marks and Spencer.

-Marks and Spencer actually collaborate with the fabric manufacturer, to make new 'intellegent' fabrics and smaller companies like ours benefit from their collaboration.
+Marks and Spencer actually collaborate with the fabric manufacturer, to make new 'intelligent' fabrics and smaller companies like ours benefit from their collaboration.
 You will find our poly satin is beautifully soft, has a lovely appearance when gathered on a wedding garter and is crush resistant :-)

 Pure Silk Satin

 Pure silk needs no introduction.
 It has been the ultimate in luxury fabric for hundreds of years.
-Our pure silk satin is a good quality, 112gms, crepe back lingerie satin, which gathers beautifully on a bridal garter and is so soft and delicate to the touch.
+My pure silk satin is a good quality, 112gms, crepe back lingerie satin, which gathers beautifully on a bridal garter and is so soft and delicate to the touch.

 Being delicate though, it is more likely to crush and all our handmade 'silk daisy' garters come on a deep luxury gift box as standard, to keep the lovely curve in the petals.
 After your wedding, you can place it back in its box of tissue, as an heirloom, to save for the future and pass on to a new bride for their something borrowed.